Charley Horse – the Runner’s Cramps

 Usually, the leg cramps disappear on their own after a short time, and they do not cause any damage to the tissues.
 In this case, you might not need to see a medical doctor.
 However, if they become more severe, the athlete may get discomfort.
 An athlete then will need to visit your doctor.

 Leg cramps are closely associated with leg swelling (edema) redness or skin changes.
-Runners might also experience the feeling of muscle weakness.
+Runners might also experience a feeling of muscle weakness.
 If there is no improvement, an athlete might need to consider seeking the attention of a medical doctor.
 Be informed that in this case, it could be beyond mere physical and strenuous exercise.
 A medical assessment will be necessary to establish what might be the real issue.

-Drugs that are usually associated with cramps are:
+Drugs that are usually associated with cramps are

 • Drugs used in removing excess fluid build up in serious conditions